stephsuber/renci-website/src/content/news/features/2018/03/16_data-matters-short-course-series-returns-to-hunt-library-in-august/index.md

 ![Data Matters registration now open at datamatters.org](https://renci.org/wp-content/uploads/2018/03/DM-Header-1024x263.png)

-Now in its fifth year, Data Matters 2018 takes place August 13 – 17 at the James B. Hunt Library on North Carolina State University’s Centennial Campus.
+Now in its fifth year, Data Matters 2018 takes place August 13 – 17 at the James B. Hunt Library on North Carolina State University's Centennial Campus.
 The short course series is sponsored by the [http://datascienceconsortium.org/](National Consortium for Data Science) (NCDS), the [http://odum.unc.edu/](Odum Institute) for Research in Social Science at UNC Chapel Hill,  North Carolina State University, and [https://www.renci.org/](RENCI).
-UNC’s Davis Library is providing additional support for the series this year.
+UNC's Davis Library is providing additional support for the series this year.

 Data Matters offers two-day courses on Monday and Tuesday and Thursday and Friday, and one-day courses on Wednesday.
 Topics to be covered this year include beginning, intermediate, and advanced uses of the R software environment, information visualization, data mining, machine learning, introduction to Python, text analysis in R, and network analysis.
 Instructors are all experts in their fields from NC State University, UNC-Chapel Hill, UNC Greensboro, Duke University, and Cisco.